 Homes with course gravel or crushed stone below the slab are easier to fix than home with a dirt crawl space or a slab directly on dense soil.
 If you hear a hollow sound when you tap on your basement floor, that’s a good indicator that you have a nice layer of stone beneath.
 With dense soil under the slab, you will need a more powerful fan.
 However, nearly all homes can be fixed by an experienced radon contractor.
 Typical costs range from $1,000 to $2,000 for a professional installation.

-The EPA has two excellent guides on radon risks, testing, and treatment, including what to look for in a radon mitigation contractor.
+The EPA has three excellent guides on radon risks, testing, and treatment, including what to look for in a radon mitigation contractor.
 Also, most states have a radon office or specialist as part of their state health department that can provide expert advice and often offer free testing services.